Britney Spears Admitted Into Mental Health Facility As Her Father’s Health Declines

 “Fall in love with taking care of yourself.
 Mind, body and spirit,” the quote read.

-Spears added that we all need to “take a little me” time, as well.
+Spears added that we all need to “take a little me” time as well.